Ah, Wilderness! (film): Plot

 On the morning of the Fourth, the street explodes in fireworks.
 The fired Uncle Sid reappears, but says that he has the day off.
 Lily hints that she would accept a proposal now.
-Sid doesn’t act, and Lily is hurt.
+Sid doesn't act, and Lily is hurt.
 Muriel's father storms in, accusing Richard of corrupting his daughter's morals.
 He gives Nat the letters and a farewell letter from Muriel, then threatens to pull his advertising, and storms out.

-“Samples of the new freedom,” Nat says, showing Richard’s letters to Sid, who reads aloud a stanza from Swinburne’s Laus Veneris.
+"Samples of the new freedom," Nat says, showing Richard's letters to Sid, who reads aloud a stanza from Swinburne's Laus Veneris.
 He stops and they both read silently.
-“Hail and Hallelujah!”
+"Hail and Hallelujah!"
 Nat whispers.
 However, he is truly concerned.
-He tells Richard about Macomber’s visit; Shocked, Richard reassures his father: He plans to marry Muriel.
-When Richard reads the letter, he is heartbroken: “Geewhillickers!” he sobs, and bursts into tears.
+He tells Richard about Macomber's visit; Shocked, Richard reassures his father: He plans to marry Muriel.
+When Richard reads the letter, he is heartbroken: "Geewhillickers!" he sobs, and bursts into tears.

-Mildred goes to a box social, Nat and Sid go to a men’s club picnic, the women go to a hen party, and lovelorn Richard walks and walks.
-Arthur’s friend Wint asks Richard to go on a double date with “a couple of swift babies” that night.
-The family reassembles at supper.
+Mildred goes to a box social, Nat and Sid go to a men's club picnic, the women go to a hen party, and lovelorn Richard walks and walks.
+Arthur's friend Wint asks Richard to go on a double date with "a couple of swift babies" that night.
+The family reassembles at dinner.
 Sid, who was given back his old job at Nat's newspaper, is drunk again and can barely stand.
 At the table, he has everyone laughing; but when he goes up for a nap, Lily says that they all encourage him — and maybe they should not.
 Richard blames women for driving men to drink and marches out to meet Wint.